orhanakpinar/NLP_TermProject_CSSM530_akpinar/README.md

 - Note: The term paper uploaded on 19 May 2024 is not peer-reviewed.
 We will make corrections until next Sunday after we receive feedback from our instructors and classmates.
+- Note2 : The term paper uploaded on 06 June 2024 includes an extra Introduction.
+The rest of the research left untouched for re-writing with a different approach.
+Training sets needs upgrade from more years.
+Scraping code will be enhanced.
+The working process will soon be migrated to thesis_log, and the final project to python.exercises repositories.

+- v2 file requires code edits to work locally

 # NLP_TermProject_CSSM530_akpinar
 # Read Me